vega/compassql-analysis/README.md

-A tool to analyze compassQL recommendations by field and aggregate / bin transformations.
+A tool to analyze CompassQL recommendations by field and aggregate / bin transformations.

 To start the app, run